 There are two Red-White Trails that are spur trails off the Red Trail.
 There is a 0.35 mile Red-White Trail parallel to the Red Trail that starts by the spillway at Lake Wintergreen and ends where the Red Trail intersects the White Trail at a southerly corner of Lake Wintergreen.
 This trail is potentially the most beautiful in the park with Lake Wintergreen on one side, tall white pines overhead, and an interesting and fun rock scramble beneath your boots.
 The rock scramble makes this trail unsuitable for bicycles or horses, and hikers should exercise caution in icy conditions.

-The Red-White Trail traverses the top of the rocky slope along the southeast side of Lake Wintergreen in this view looking up from the Red Trail.
+The Red-White Trail traverses the top of the rocky slope along the southeast side of Lake Wintergreen in this view looking up from the Red Trail. |

-The Red-White Dot Trail offers an interesting, yet safe challenge (in dry conditions) for hikers near the south end of Lake Wintergreen.
+The Red-White Trail offers an interesting, yet safe challenge (in dry conditions) for hikers near the south end of Lake Wintergreen.

+There is a 0.65 mile long Red-White Trail extending from the parking area off Hill Street that intersects the Red Trail in four locations: once near the reservoir, in two places north of the hay field near Farm Brook Reservoir, and at the trail junction along the gravel road north of Mountain Road.
 The Red-White Trail starts in the open field along Hill Street, then quickly enters the woods at the far end of the field, where it briefly parallels, then crosses two streams before heading out to a second field.
 Following the Red-White Trail could be tricky if the meadow grasses have grown tall.
 The trail continues in the woods directly across from the first set of woods.

 Where the Red Trail ascends the ridge steadily, the Red-White Trail heads south along a beautiful, single-track trail, crossing a couple of ravines, before ending along the gravel road that is part of the Red Trail.

-The Red-White Trail starts at the Hill St. parking lot.
+The Red-White Trail starts at the Hill St. parking lot. |

-The Red-White Trail enters the woods at the end of the field by the Hill St. parking lot.
+The Red-White Trail enters the woods at the end of the field by the Hill St. parking lot. |

 The Red-White Trail crosses a bridge over a Farm Brook, a seasonal watercourse,

 just north of Farm Brook Reservoir.
-While the watercourse may be dry in summer and a trickle at certain times, it was absolutely roaring in Dec.
-2015.
+While the watercourse may be dry in

 The southern trailhead for the Red-White Trail is where the Red Trail is a gravel road linking Mountain Road to the Farm Brook Reservoir Dam.